gfannes/proast/app/readme.md

 * Add to model how the different paths for a Node will be called
   * `folder` and `index_fn`
 * Test if feature with subfeature can be shown
+* Support changing the order for nodes and links
 * Rework `g` into `gg`
 * Git hash header should not require "git checkout ." each time